BetinaRoland/LAVENDER-LORE-LOOT/README.md

 ## 🎯 Project Overview

-LavenderLearn & Supply is a comprehensive e-commerce platform that serves as a one-stop shop for students.
+Lavender a comprehensive e-commerce platform that serves as a one-stop shop for students.
 It features:

 - **Educational Materials**: Online courses, semester-wise CSE notes (Sem 1-8), novels, and placement preparation resources
 - **Office Supplies**: Stationery, tech accessories, organization tools, and art supplies